Canon EOS R1 Review

 • Volleyball (spike, toss, receive, serve)

-Not only can this AF system recognize a face, it can recognize a specific face.
+Not only can this AF system recognize a face, but it can recognize a specific face.
 Take a picture of a person's face or of a picture of them, such as on a computer screen, and register it, along with up to 9 others, to the prioritized face list.
 Then, sort the faces by priority.
 The camera will identify the highest prioritized person in the frame to focus on.
 Save up to 10 sets of faces to a memory card for later recall.
 A prominent use of this feature will be for multi-player sports, including with remote cameras.

 The EOS R1's Dual Pixel CMOS AF system features Spot AF (AF can be selected from all 4897 available positions for stills, 4067 for Movies), 1-point AF, AF point Expansion 4 points (up, down, left, right), AF point Expansion surrounding (all surrounding points), Flexible Zone AF 1-3, Whole Area AF (entire focusing area with 1053 maximum focusing zones), and Whole area tracking OFF (Spot AF, 1-point AF, Expand AF area: Above/below/left/right, Expand AF area: Around).
 Note that, when enabled, subject tracking in Servo AF mode will take over the AF point selection once the subject is established.
 Turn off tracking to lock AF to the selected point or area.